WebifyBayArea/Webify/README.md

 # Webify
- A website development business to help local businesses and restaraunts during COVID-19
+ A website development business to help local businesses and restaraunts during COVID-19.
+Visit us at webifybayarea.com.